servicecatalog/oscm-dockerbuild/README.md

 ```

 # Login to the administration portal
 The application will take a few minutes to start up.
-Note: This may take a while if you're low on CPU power.
-Once everything has started you may access the administration portal in your web browser using the FQDN or IP address you specified earlier.
+The less CPU power you have, the longer it will take.
+Once everything has started, you may access the OSCM administration portal in your web browser using the FQDN or IP address you specified earlier.

 `http://hostname.fqdn:8080/oscm-portal/`